Physics

 Electric Field:

-Region in space around a charge or charged body where the charge has its electrical effect is called electric field of the charge.
+The region in space around a charge or charged body where the charge has its electrical effect is called the electric field of the charge.

 Electric Field Intensity:

-Electric field intensity inside a charged hollow conductor is zero.
-Charge given to such a conductor (or conductor of any shape) remains on its surface only
+• The charge given to such a conductor (or conductor of any shape) remains on its surface only.

 This explains why a hollow conductor acts as an electrostatic shield.
 It is for this reason that it is safer to sit in a car or bus during lightning.